Techtonica/curriculum/deploying/deploying-to-heroku.md

 cd <my react app>
 mkdir client
 mv * client
+```
 <span style='color:red'>`mv * client` returned this warning "mv:cannot move 'client' to a subdirectory of itself, 'client/client'."
-This code adds an extra level of code.
-Suggest feedback to student of what they should see at this point to ensure accuracy as similarly prompted below after directions for `mkdir server`</span>.
+This code adds an extra directory level.
+Suggest feedback to the student of what they should see at this point to ensure accuracy as similarly prompted below after directions for `mkdir server`</span>.
-```

 2. Create a server directory.
 Copy all the files from your Express API folder (1-3 JS files + package.json) into the `server` folder you're about to create inside your React app. _**This is where your API code will live from now on -- don't modify or use the old directory or repo**_

 ```
 mkdir server
 cp my-express-server/* server
-<span style='color:red'>`cp my-express-server/* server` did not work as expected.
-This code worked `cp -r ~/path.to.source/. ~/path.to.destination/ NOTE: trailing / is important.</span>
 # We need to keep package.json, package-lock.json, and node_modules at the top level.
 mv server/package.json .
 mv server/package-lock.json .
 mv server/node_modules .
 ```
+<span style='color:red'>`cp my-express-server/* server` did not work as expected.
+This code worked: `cp -r ~/path.to.source/. ~/path.to.destination/ NOTE: trailing / is important.</span>

 At this point, you should have the following directory structure:

 ```
 ./eventonica-app
-./eventonica-app/client/* # The code for your React App ./eventonica-app/server/* # Your express API (app.js etc.<span style='color:red'> "etc." was confusing to me</span>)
+./eventonica-app/client/* # The code for your React App ./eventonica-app/server/* # Your express API (app.js etc.)
-./eventonica-app/package.json # Toplevel package.json used by Heroku to run your app ./eventonica-app/package-lock.json # Toplevel package-lock.json used by Heroku to run your app
+./eventonica-app/package.json # Top level package.json used by Heroku to run your app ./eventonica-app/package-lock.json # Top level package-lock.json used by Heroku to run your app
 ```
+<span style='color:red'> "etc." was confusing to me, is it necessary?</span>

 3. Test out your new server locally.

 ```
 # Make sure you use the <filename> you used when you created your Express API
 node server/app.js
-<span style='color:red'>`node server/<filename.js>`</span>
 ```
+<span style='color:red'>Recommend `node server/<filename.js>` instead of `node server/app.js`</span>

 4. Modify your gitignore to ensure you don't commit `build` or `node_modules`, even though they aren't at the root.
 Add these lines: